YaleDHLab/trails/README.md

 trails --input "birdsong.json" -x "longitude" -y "latitude"
 ```

-**Adding Metadata**
+**Custom Metadata**

-If you have metadata associated with your objects (e.g. you have a collection of text files _and_ a JSON file with associated metadata), make sure your metadata has `filename` as its first column (in case of CSV metadata) or has `filename` as an attribute (in case of JSON metadata).
+If you have metadata associated with your objects (e.g. you have a collection of text files _and_ a CSV or JSON file with associated metadata), make sure your metadata has `filename` as its first column (in case of CSV metadata) or has `filename` as an attribute (in case of JSON metadata).
 Then you can provide your metadata to the data pipeline as follows:

 ```bash
 trails --inputs "images/*.jpg" --metadata "image_metadata.json"